eliasbenb/PlexAniBridge/docs/configuration.md

 `bool` (Optional, default: `False`)

-When enabled, AniList update and get requests are sent in batches instead of individually.
-At the start of each sync job, a batch of requests is created and sent to AniList to retrieve all the entries that will be worked on.
-Then, near the end of the sync job, all entries that need updating are batched to reduce the number of requests.
+When enabled, AniList API requests are made in batches:

+1. Prior to syncing, a batch of requests is created to retrieve all the entries that will be worked on.
+2. Post-sync, a batch of requests is created to update all the entries that were changed.

-This can be used to significantly reduce rate limiting at the cost of worse error handling.
+This can significantly reduce rate limiting, but at the cost of atomicity.
+If any request in the batch fails, the entire batch will fail.

 For example, if a sync job finds 10 items to update with `BATCH_REQUESTS` enabled, all 10 requests will be sent at once.
-If any of the requests fail, all 10 requests will fail.
+If any of the requests fail, all 10 updates will fail.

-!!! tip "First Run"
+!!! success "First Run"

-    The main use case for this option is when going through the first sync of a large library.
-It can significantly reduce the rate limiting of the AniList API.
+    The primary use case of batch requests is going through the first sync of a large library.
+It can significantly reduce rate limiting from AniList.

-    For subsequent syncs, it is recommended to disable this option unless you encounter rate limiting issues constantly.
+    For subsequent syncs, your data is pre-cached, and the benefit of batching is reduced.

 ---